Cecil Beaton: Exhibitions

+An exhibition of his works, curated by David Alan Mellor, opened on May 16, 1986, at the Barbican Centre in London, and was scheduled to travel to Barcelona and New York by 1988.
+The New York exhibition was held from March to April 1988 and was divided between the Fashion Institute of Technology, whose exhibit focused on Beaton's fashion photography, and the Grey Art Gallery, whose exhibit focused on photographs of his personal life and celebrities.

 Major exhibitions have been held at the National Portrait Gallery in London in 1968 and in 2004.

 The first international exhibition in thirty years, and first exhibition of his works to be held in Australia was held in Bendigo, Victoria from 10 December 2005 to 26 March 2006.

 In October 2011, the BBC's Antiques Roadshow featured an oil portrait by Beaton of rock star Mick Jagger, whom Beaton met in the 1960s.
 The painting, originally sold at the Le Fevre Gallery in 1966, was valued for insurance purposes at £30,000.

 The Museum of the City of New York dedicated an exhibition to Cecil Beaton from October 2011 to April 2012.

-An exhibition celebrating The Queen's Diamond Jubilee and showing portraits of Her Majesty by Cecil Beaton, opened in October 2011 at the Laing Art Gallery, Newcastle-upon-Tyne.
+An exhibition celebrating The Queen's Diamond Jubilee and showing portraits of Her Majesty by Cecil Beaton, opened in October 2011 at the Laing Art Gallery in Newcastle-upon-Tyne.

-Cecil Beaton: Theatre of War at the Imperial War Museum, London: major retrospective of Beaton's war photography, held from 6 September 2012 – 1 January 2013.
+Cecil Beaton: Theatre of War at the Imperial War Museum in London was a major retrospective of Beaton's war photography, held from 6 September 2012 to 1 January 2013.